 A draft CAPER was made available on the City website (www.cupertino.org/housing) and at City Hall for the required 15-day public comment period (September 08 - September 26, 2022).
 An advertisement was placed in the San Jose Mercury News, a newspaper of general circulation on September 2, 2022 advertising the availability of the CAPER for public review and comment.
 The draft CAPER was posted on the City's website on September 07, 2022.
 Due to COVID-19, copies of the CAPER were made available to be mailed or e-mailed to citizens free of charge.
 The City makes a TDD phone number available for the hearing impaired.
 Persons needing special assistance could call and request accommodation prior to the public meetings.
+In order to make efforts towards providing non-English speaking persons with an opportunity to comment on future CAPERs, the City will conduct an analysis and then provide the appropriate language assistance.
 The City held a virtual public hearing during the Cupertino Housing Commission meeting on September 22, 2022 to provide the public with an opportunity to comment on the draft CAPER.
 No public comments were received.